emdee-is/toxygen/README.md

 /relay add weechat 9000
 /relay start weechat
 ```
+and use the Plugins/Weechat Console to start weechat under Toxygen.
-and use the File/Connect menu item to connect to weechat.
-Weechat
+Then use th File/Connect menu item of the console to connect to weechat.

-has a Jabber plugin to enable XMPP:
+Weechat has a Jabber plugin to enable XMPP:
 ```
 /python load jabber.el
 /help jabber
 ```
+so you can have Tox, IRC and XMPP in the same application!

 Work on Tox on this project is suspended until the
 [MultiDevice](https://git.plastiras.org/emdee/tox_profile/wiki/MultiDevice-Announcements-POC) problem is solved.
 Fork me!